I thought I would give a quick update on my project so far.

 I’m thinking this would be better accomplished running each side in parallel.

-2. My search to find some good DC motors has also led me to search for wheels that will fit them and possibly a chassis that will house all of this.
+So, I see a possible issue with extreme power drain but that’s another bridge that I will need to cross.
+So, I will add that to the list. - My search to find some good DC motors has also led me to search for wheels that will fit them and possibly a chassis that will house all of this.

 I originally wanted to make my own chassis and I had some hare-brained scheme imagining myself in the garage up late nights designing and building